nuxt/nuxt/docs/3.api/1.composables/use-lazy-fetch.md

 # `useLazyFetch`

-`useLazyFetch` provides a wrapper around `useFetch` that triggers navigation before the handler is resolved by setting the `lazy` option to `true`.
+`useLazyFetch` provides a wrapper around `useFetch` that triggers navigation before the handler gets resolved by setting the `lazy` option to `true`.

 ## Description

-By default, [useFetch](/docs/api/composables/use-fetch) blocks navigation until its async handler is resolved.
+By default, [useFetch](/docs/api/composables/use-fetch) blocks navigation until its async handler resolves.

 > `useLazyFetch` has the same signature as `useFetch`.